YazanShannak/DockerTutorial/Docker Tutorial.md

 - You will encounter 3 options during Docker installation: Tick just the first two options.

+  - The third option is to use Windows as the host OS of Docker, this **IS NOT** recommended, since most images aren't supported on Windows based Docker

-- wait until the installation is completed and then restart your PC
+- Wait until the installation is completed and then restart your PC

   **Start enjoying Docker Services**